 Well, here is a Bank that is gaining in strength because of the State aid that it is getting and here is a Bank that is preventing the State from taking control over it.
-Now, even the Rural Credit Survey Committee Report has said that rural banking cannot be left to commercial banks be- \ cause they rarely help rural production.
+Now, even the Rural Credit Survey Committee Report has said that rural banking cannot be left to commercial banks because they rarely help rural production.
 They only think in terms of getting deposits.
 Now this Bank of Rajasthan is doing business in that area and earning so much profit.
-I do not know what earthly reason is there not to take over this Bank of Rajasthan and bring it within the scheme ot the Bill that is proposed to be sent to the Joint Select Committee.
+1 do not know what earthly reason is there not to take over this Bank of Rajasthan and bring it within the scheme of the Bill that is proposed to be sent to the Joint Select Committee.
 Therefore I very strongly suggest to the Joint Select Committee that clause 2 must be amended in order to include the Bank of Rajasthan also.
 I think the Minister owes an explanation to the House as to how is it that the Bank of Baroda became a commercial bank.
-How is it that since integration of Baroda into India this Bank which was an associate bank was allowed to disentangle itself or disassociate and become a full-fledged commercial bank?
-Are we. proceeding towards increasing nationalisation or denationalisation?
-He must tell us as to why this happened and we must see if we could undo what has happened already in the case of the Bank of Baroda.
+How is it that since integration of Baroda into India this Bank which was an associate bank was allowed to disentangle itself or disassociate and full-fledged commercial become а bank?
+Arewe proceeding toincreasing nationalisation wards denationalisation?
+He must tell or to why this happened and us as we could must see if undo we what has happened already in the case of the Bank of Baroda.